How to Handle a Credit Card Processing Outage

 Step 4: Catch Up on the Backlog of Orders

-Once your credit card processing system is back online, you’ll need to work overtime to start any affected machines back up, log in to accounts, process manually swiped credit card transactions, call customers back so that they can pay over the phone, and allow offline transactions to process so that your payment data is up to date.
+1. Start any affected machines back up, log in to accounts, process manually swiped credit card transactions, and allow offline transactions to process so that your payment data is up to date.

-The Only Failure is a Failure to Prepare
+The Only Failure Is a Failure to Prepare

-While utility companies, credit card networks and payment processors work around the clock to keep everything running smoothly, even the occasional short-term glitch could cost you valuable revenue and discourage customers from coming back.
+While utility companies, credit card networks, and payment processors work around the clock to keep everything running smoothly, even the occasional short-term glitch could cost you valuable revenue and discourage customers from coming back.

 To minimise the effects of credit card processing outages: